What it’s really like to teach English in China

 2 Comments

-• Sasha Wilson says:
+1. says: Sasha Wilson

 I love these fearless young people who move about the world with awe and curiosity!
 Even though American political leadership is at best a horror show for now, Americans like Caitlin are the antidote.
 People who meet her know that Americans are not anything like our “elected” leaders, and I’m sure this gives them hope!